 Figures 1F, 1G, and 1H: Fade in 1H on “The averaged…”

 Authors: Do you have an image of an individual structure that can help illustrate this last point?
+In Figures F to H that are the structures

 Authors: Please upload the panels of Figure 1 as separate image files.
 Please remove the A-H labels from each of these images.
 Please check the x-axis unit formatting in 1D and 1E.
 Please fix the rightmost arrow in 1H.

 Please check the Figure 1 caption, as it says “The panels in E) to G) were created using a molecular visualization software”.
 Should that refer to F) to H)?
 It is also better to say “created with molecular visualization software”.

+That is correct.
+How can we change it in the manuscript?

 Please upload Table 1 as three separate tables rather than one long table.